usnistgov/HTGS/doxygen/Tutorial3b.md

 which can be used to identify bottlenecks and make decisions on a per-task basis.
 More advanced techniques, such as changing data representations and traversal patterns can also be used to improve utilization and data reuse.

+An implementation that adds memory mapped files and the disk are also available in the HTGS-Tutorials code-base.
-In Tutorial3C, we look at the impact of adding disk and a method for including memory mapped files.
-This tutorial is for Linux and Mac systems only.
-In Tutorial4, we will revisit matrix multiplication and incorporate an NVIDIA GPU into the computation.
-If you do not have an NVIDIA GPU, then you can move onto Tutorial6.
+Memory mapped files will only work on Linux and OSX systems.
+Next, Tutorial4 will revisit matrix multiplication and incorporate NVIDIA GPUs into the computation.
+If you do not have an NVIDIA GPU, then skip to Tutorial6.